Tumen (unit)

 Tumen, or tümen ("unit of ten thousand";

-tümän; Түмэн, tümen; tumën), was a decimal unit of measurement used by the Turkic and Mongol peoples to quantify and organize their societies in groups of 10,000.
+tümän; Түмэн, tümen; tümen), was a decimal unit of measurement used by the Turkic and Mongol peoples to quantify and organize their societies in groups of 10,000.
 A tumen denotes an administrative unit of 10,000 households, or a military unit of 10,000 soldiers.

 English Orientalist Sir Gerard Clauson (1891-1974) defined tümän as immediately borrowed from Tocharian tmān, which according to Edwin G. Pulleyblank might have been etymologically inherited from Old Chinese tman or 萬.

 Magyar military organization of the conquest era

 It was thought that the same kind of military organization was used by the Magyars during the conquest of Hungary.
 According to Ahmad ibn Rustah (c.
 930), a Persian explorer and geographer relying on second-hand information, the "Magyars are a race of Turks and their king rides out with horsemen to the number of 10,000 and this king is called Kanda".